Bug report #19476

 Not a qgis issue - see https://riverbankcomputing.com/pipermail/pyqt/2018-June/040474.html

-#2 Updated by Chris Clayton about 2 years ago
+#2 Updated by Chris Clayton over 2 years ago

 - File qgis-3.2.1-fix-sip-name.patch added